plasmadancom/HAT-GUI/README.md

 sudo chmod -R 755 /var/www
 ```

-That's it! reload the web page to see the HAT-GUI web page.
+That's it! reload the web page and you should see the HAT-GUI interface.

 ## Optional: Install vsftpd for Easier File Editing